MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 PS C:\> Set-VMProcessor -VMName <container host vm> -ExposeVirtualizationExtensions $true
 ```

-**Processor Count**
+### <a name=proc></a>Configure Virtual Processors

-Secondly, if the container host is a Hyper-V Virtual machine, it must be configured with at least two virtual processors.
-This can be configured through the settings of the virtual machine or with the following PowerShell script.
+If the container host itself will be running on a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, the virtual machine will require at least two processors.
+This can be configured through the settings of the virtual machine, or with the following PowerShell script.

 ```poweshell
 Set-VMProcessor –VMName <VM Name> -Count 2